sivboard/sivboard.github.io/README.md

 # - Overview -
 This software is for easy enjoyment of programming and art, and is developed based on "OpenSiv3D".
-Copyright is owned by the author, Nyuma.
+Copyright is owned by the author "Nyuma".
 This software has an expiry date.
 Distribution is permitted, but modification is not permitted.

 # - Notice -